 Hiring a Divorce Lawyer

 There is no better time than right now to hire a member of our legal team.
 We’re proud to offer free initial consultations to our clients.
 You have nothing to lose by contacting us for a case evaluation.
 During your first meeting, a lawyer from our firm may ask you several different questions, such as what types of assets you and your ex-spouse own together and how much income you and your ex-spouse make a year.
 It is important to answer these questions with as much detail and accuracy as possible.
 The more information you give your lawyer, the better we can help you.

 Will Infidelity Affect My Divorce?

-No fault states represent a more modern approach to divorces.
+No-fault states represent a more modern approach to divorces.
 States that are fault-based still allow for individuals to discuss who is at fault in the divorce with the judge.
 Divorce documents in at fault states may even state that the divorce was a result of an affair, abandonment, abuse, etc. and name who is at fault.
-Your divorce lawyer in Arlington, TX will explain what options you have and if you need grounds to file for divorce.
+Your Texas divorce lawyer in Arlington can explain what options you have and if you need grounds to file for divorce.

 - The judge may state that no evidence presented supports an award of more alimony than necessary or just deny alimony in general.